top of page

 Writers use consonance to achieve several effects in their work.
 Let’s take a look at each.

 1. Musicality and rhythm.
-The repetition of consonant sounds can give a piece of writing a lyrical or meditative quality, enhancing its emotional impact and engaging the reader's auditory senses.
-Consonance is particularly effective in poetry, where sound and structure are integral to the overall experience of the text.
+The repetition of consonant sounds can give a piece of writing a lyrical or meditative quality, enhancing its emotional impact.
+Consonance is particularly effective in poetry, where sound and structure are integral to the text.

 2. Emphasis.
 Particular words, phrases, or themes can be highlighted through consonance.
 By repeating specific sounds, authors draw the reader's attention to key ideas or emotions.